Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### Important Notes:

-* This is _not_ a perfect recreation of Pokémon Red; it's a custom story that takes place in the fictional Kanto region.!**
+* This is _not_ a perfect recreation of Pokémon Red; it's a custom story that takes place in the fictional Kanto region.

 ### To Play: